AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/delete-record-types.md

 >[!NOTE]
 >
->*If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
-For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
+>*If you don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 ## Considerations when deleting record types

 <!--check this and ensure these are still true - some things might change with / after closed beta-->

-* You can delete any record type or taxonomy that either you or anyone in your organizaton has created. <!--this will change with access levels and permissions-->
+* You can delete any record type or taxonomy that either you or anyone in your organization has created. <!--this will change with access levels and permissions-->
-* Deleting record types deletes all the information associated with them, including fields and records of that type.
+* Deleting record types removes all the information associated with them, including fields and records of that type.
 * You cannot recover deleted record types or their information.

-## Delete record types and taxonomies
+## Delete record types

-Deleting taxonomies is identical to deleting record types.
+Deleting taxonomy record types is identical to deleting operational record types.

 1. Click the **Main Menu** icon ![](assets/main-menu-workfront.png) in the upper-right corner of Workfront, <!---or the **Main menu** icon ![](assets/main-menu-shell.png)  in the upper-left corner, if available--> then click **Maestro** ![](assets/maestro-icon.png).